 Visit the Ferry Building and stroll around the Embarcadero area

-The Ferry Building with its tall clock tower has been the icon of the San Francisco waterfront for more than a 100 years.
+The Ferry Building with its tall clock tower has been the icon of the San Francisco waterfront for more than 100 years.
 Until the 1950s, ferries were the main transport form to reach San Francisco.
 But the 2 bridges – Bay Bridge and Golden Gate Bridge – along with cars made the daily commute by ferryboat obsolete.

-Post lunch and some cheese buying at the Ferry Building, we strolled around the Embarcadero area and did some more shopping – Cask has a great selection of whiskey, gin and other alcohol.
+Post lunch and some cheese buying at the Ferry Building, we strolled around the Embarcadero area and did some more shopping – Cask has a great selection of whiskey, gin, and other alcohol.
 The last evening was spent with friends over dinner and conversation at a Mexican restaurant.

 Crooked street in the world!

 There was a surprise in store, a joy ride that the kids won’t forget in a hurry.
-Before dropping us back to our airbnb, our friends drove us to Lombard Street, the famous zig-zag road in San Francisco.
+Before dropping us back to our Airbnb, our friends drove us to Lombard Street, the famous zig-zag road in San Francisco.

 Lombard Street has a famous one-block section with 8 crazy turns ensuring its tag as the “the crookedest street in the world”.
 It is a major tourist attraction and I wonder how the residents even live with so many people going up and down and clicking pictures all day long!

-Instead of standing down and clicking photos of this section, the best way to experience it is to go down by car.
+Instead of standing down and clicking photos of this section, the best way to experience it is to go down by a car.
 And if you have an expert driver like my friend, then nothing like it.
 My friend let go of the brakes and we all squealed.
 “We want a repeat”, shouted the kids!
 A happy way to end our time in this lovely city.